Skip to main content

 To enroll a vehicle in OReGO, it must be registered in Oregon as a light-duty passenger vehicle.
 We accept electric, hybrid, diesel and gas-powered vehicles rated at 20 miles per gallon or better.
 Diesel or gas-powered vehicles in OReGO receive a credit to ensure drivers pay only one fee.
 If you’re not sure if your vehicle qualifies, email us to see if your vehicle is supported at MyOReGO@odot.oregon.gov

 The Oregon Legislature directed ODOT to deposit all net OReGO revenue into the State Highway Fund.
-The fund is used for maintain and improve roads and bridges.
+The fund is used to maintain and improve roads and bridges.
 This is the same way that fuels tax revenues are used.

 ODOT is required by law to offer customers choices on how to report their miles, including mileage-reporting options with GPS or without.
 Working with private companies ensures customers have a selection on the most up-to-date technology options to report their miles.